cnamejj/PyProc/README.md

 |ip_conntrack_expect |TBD, the file is empty on the systems I have, plus it only readable by root
 |ip_mr_cache| TBD, the file is empty on all the systems I develop/test on
 |ip_mr_vif| TBD, the file is empty on all the systems I develop/test on
-|l2cap| Planned, but only present on my Fedora system
 |mcfilter|TBD, the file is empty on all the systems I develop/test on
 |mcfilter6| TBD, the file is empty on all the systems I develop/test on
 |nf_conntrack_expect |TBD, the file is empty on the systems I have, plus it only readable by root
 |raw| TBD, the file is empty on all the systems I develop/test on
 |raw6|TBD, the file is empty on all the systems I develop/test on
 |rt_acct| TBD, the file is empty on all the systems I develop/test on
-|sco| Planned, but only present on my Fedora system
 |tr_rif|TBD, the file is empty on all the systems I develop/test on
 |udplite| TBD, the file is empty on all the systems I develop/test on
 |udplite6|TBD, the file is empty on all the systems I develop/test on